TheEconomist/the-economist-war-fire-model/README.md

 This model has been constructed by [Sondre Ulvund Solstad](https://twitter.com/sondreus). *The Economist* gratefully acknowledge input from Daniel Arribas-Bel and Francisco Rowe of the University of Liverpool on the construction of training features, and helpful discussion about modelling approach.

-If you have any suggestions, please email [sondresolstad@economist.com](mailto:sondresolstad@economist.com).
+If you have any suggestions, please email [sondresolstad@economist.com](mailto:sondresolstad@economist.com) or open an issue.

 ## Licence